top of page

 Q: Are past winning projects available to review?

 A: Yes—and Lauren Granite is available to Zoom into your class or speak with students individually about what we are expecting to see in their projects and to answer any questions they might have.
-We don't upload student projects to the website in order to protect their privacy.
+We don't upload student projects to the website in order to protect student privacy.

 Important Links

-Register here: https://forms.gle/vp3qoSAVn5jTghTv8
+Register here: https://forms.gle/iRpRfuESQzCe2oGdA

 Read about Milton Wolf here: